stefandrissen/sam-coupe-technical-manual/techmanual.md

 by Andy Graharn

 - With special Thanks to
-Bob Brenchley, Simon Goodwin, W.Ettrick Thomson, and Nev Young
+Bob Brenchley, Simon Goodwin, W. Ettrick Thomson, and Nev Young

 While every effort has been made to ensure that the contents of this manual are correct in every particular, it must be appreciated that MGT cannot guarantee that it is definitive since we have a policy of continual product enhancement.